ARM-software/psa-api/doc/fwu/appendix/sra.rst

       .. note::

          This threat is related to `T.TAMPER`.
 Authentication of the complete image via `M.AUTHENTICATE` will detect the corruption.
-However, a device will implement a persistent WRITING state when the transfer and storage of firmware update images is relatively expensive.
+However, a device will implement a non-volatile WRITING state when the transfer and storage of firmware update images is relatively expensive.
 For example, in systems with very low bandwidth, or small energy budgets.

    .. residual::
       :impact: H